Evolution under Stochastic Transmission: Mutation-Rate Modifiers

-where $\mathbf P$ describes the resident $(AM_1,aM_1)$ subsystem, $\mathbf C$ captures first–order coupling from residents to rare haplotypes, and $\mathbf F$ governs the rare subsystem associated with $M_2$.
-Because $\mathbf J$ is block–triangular, the eigenvalues of $\mathbf F$ determine the local stability of the $M_1$ equilibrium with respect to invasion by $M_2$.
-Consequently, the frequencies of the rare haplotypes $\bm v_t=(x_{3,t},x_{4,t})^\top$ satisfy
+where $\mathbf P$ governs the internal stability of the resident $(AM_1,aM_1)$ subsystem, $\mathbf C$ captures first--order coupling from resident to rare haplotypes, and $\mathbf F$ governs the external stability of the equilibrium with respect to invasion by $M_2$.
+Because $\mathbf J$ is block--triangular, the invasion criterion depends solely on $\mathbf F$.